Skip to content

 Hope all is well.
 This is a friendly reminder that Invoice [#] is due next week on [Date].

-When you get the chance, please review the invoice, which was sent on [Date].
 We’ve attached a copy of the invoice for your convenience.
-Feel free to respond to this email with any questions.
+Feel free to reply to this email with any questions.

 Thank you,